-An Operating Agreement is not required in Illinois to operate an LLC.
-However, while not mandatory, your Operating Agreement is an important document that can save you from conflicts in the future.
+An operating agreement is not required by Illinois law to operate an LLC.
+However, your operating agreement is an important document that can save you from conflicts in the future.
 Keep your operating agreement with your LLC’s other important legal documents.

-LLCs are owned by the members of a company.
-Most LLCs are “member-managed,” meaning that the members share in the responsibilities and decision-making for the company.
+Most LLCs are “member-managed,” meaning that the members (owners) share in the responsibilities and decision-making for the company.
 Some LLCs instead prefer to be “manager-managed.”
 In these cases, LLC members appoint or hire one or more managers to run the company.
 The manager(s) can be one or more members of the LLC or someone hired from outside the LLC.